n-r-w/knowledgegraph-mcp/README.md

 **SQLite (Default - No setup needed):**
 - No database installation required
-- Database file created automatically in `{home}/.knowledge-graph/`
+- Database file created automatically in `[you home folder]/.knowledge-graph/`
 - Perfect for personal use and most scenarios
 - **This is the default backend**